NLESC-JCER/run-cpp-on-web/run-your-c++-code-on-the-web/README.md

 OK, now that you're fully on board with this, let's get to it.
 Here's a list of what we need:

 1. We are going to write a small HTML page, so you will need basic knowledge of [HTML](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/HTML_basics) and [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript).
-1. Some C/C++ code to illustrate the process.
+1. Some C++ code to illustrate the process.
 We'll use our Newton-Raphson C++ code.
-1. A program that can take our existing C/C++ code and compile it into a WebAssembly module.
+1. A program that can take our existing C++ code and compile it into a WebAssembly module.
 For this, we'll use [Emscripten](https://emscripten.org/)'s ``emcc`` compiler, the most popular C++ to WebAssembly compiler of the bunch.
 1. To use the WebAssembly functionality from JavaScript, a binding is required.
 The binding will map C++ constructs to their JavaScript equivalent and back.
 For this, we'll use